Lavender Fields in the USA: 5 Best Farms to Visit (2026)

-Summer is just heating up and that means one thing to me.
+Summer is just heating up, and that means one thing to me.
 Lavender.
 Lavender fields in the USA?
 They do exist!
 These days they are popping up in nearly every state.
 I've picked five that I think are truly unique.

 There is nothing quite like walking through a heady lavender field.
 As your senses take in the deep piney-floral aroma of the beautiful purple flowers, it's easy for your mind to wander to the south of France.
-However, you don't have to hop on a plane to Aix-en-Provence to visit a lavender field or farm, there are hundreds of lavender fields and farms right here in America!
+However, you don't have to hop on a plane to Aix-en-Provence to visit a lavender field or farm; there are hundreds of lavender fields and farms right here in America!

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-I've been blessed to visit many of these spots throughout my travels and I'm a little addicted to the essential oils that come from these plants.
-Now, wherever I am visiting a state, I seek out lavender fields near me and I'm always surprised where this sturdy plant grows!
+I've been blessed to visit many of these spots throughout my travels, and I'm a little addicted to the essential oils that come from these plants.
+Now, wherever I am visiting a state, I seek out lavender fields near me, and I'm always surprised where this sturdy plant grows!

 Ali'i Kula Lavender Farm

-- Guided Walking Tour which takes 30-40 minutes at 9:30 am, 10:30 am, 11:30 am, 1 pm, and 2:30 pm daily, the cost is $12.
+- The Guided Walking Tour takes 30-40 minutes and is available at 9:30 am, 10:30 am, 11:30 am, 1 pm, and 2:30 pm daily; it costs $12.

 Pelindaba Lavender Field and Farm

 Located in the San Juan Islands north of Seattle, this 25-acre organic farm includes a lake and has great views of the Olympic Mountains.
-The lavender fields are open year-round, there is no admission price to visit them, yep, absolutely FREE!
+The lavender fields are open year-round; there is no admission price to visit them- yep, absolutely FREE!

 They have a demonstration garden, distillery visits, and exhibits in addition to workshops where visitors can learn to make lavender crafts from Pelindaba Lavender Farms lavender!